Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 Cahoot provides live onboarding, in-platform chat, and phone support.
 Multiple users note how responsive the support team is.
 One review on G2 says, “Every time I had an issue, Cahoot got back to me within minutes.
 I never felt like I was waiting around.”

-Veeqo, on the other hand, has no phone support, and several users on Trustpilot and Reddit cite frustrating support delays.
+Veeqo offers phone, email, live chat, and AI-assisted support, though priority support and account management are reserved for higher-tier plans; third-party reviews still report mixed support experiences.
+Several users on Trustpilot and Reddit cite frustrating Veeqo support delays.
 One review read, “You submit a ticket and wait… sometimes for days.
 It’s not great when your entire shipping flow is paused.”

 Veeqo also has a steeper learning curve for non-Amazon users.
 The dashboard is robust but not intuitive for sellers focused on Shopify or direct-to-consumer models.